bhatti/PlexServices/README.md

 - Easily deployable: PlexService framework provides embeddable Netty server for easily deplying services.
 It allows you to determine what services should be deployed together at runtime, thus encourages light weight services that can be deployed independently if needed.

+- Development Support: Though, you may use different Java processes to deploy services in your production environment, but you can add all of services in a single Java process during development to simplify the deployment process.

 - Operational Support: PlexService provides monitoring, statistics and logging support for ease of operational support.

 ## Major Features